Monarchy of Tuvalu: Origin

-The islands were first discovered by Europeans in the 16th century, but it was not until the 1820s, that they were well known.
-With imperial expansion the group, then known as the Ellice Islands, became a British protectorate in 1892 and were administered as part of the British Western Pacific Territories (BWPT) until 1916, by a Resident Commissioner based in the Gilbert Islands.
-The administration of the BWTP ended in 1916, and the Gilbert and Ellice Islands Colony was established, which existed until October 1976.
-In 1974, the ministerial government was introduced to the Gilbert and Ellice Islands Colony through a change to the Constitution.
+The Ellice Islands became a British protectorate under the Western Pacific High Commission in 1892.
+They were administered via a resident commissioner based in the Gilbert Islands and later as part of the combined Gilbert and Ellice Islands Colony from 1916.

-From the 1960s, racial tension and rivalries over employment emerged between Gilbertese and Ellice Islanders.
+From the 1960s, racial tensions and rivalries over employment emerged between Gilbertese and Ellice Islanders, who were of Polynesian and Micronesian origin respectively and spoke different languages.
 Ellice Islanders' demands for secession resulted in a referendum in 1974, which led to the separation of the Gilbert Islands and the Ellice Islands.
 The Ellice Islands were renamed as "Tuvalu", by the Tuvaluan Order 1975, which took effect on 1 October 1975 and recognised Tuvalu as a separate British dependency with its own government.
 On 1 January 1976, separate administrations were created out of the civil service of the Gilbert and Ellice Islands Colony.

 Princess Margaret Hospital, Funafuti, the only hospital in the country, is named after Princess Margaret, who officially opened the building in September 1978.

 Tuvalu achieved full independence in 1978 as a sovereign state and an independent constitutional monarchy within the Commonwealth, with Elizabeth II as Queen of Tuvalu.
 The independence constitution provided that Queen Elizabeth II was, at the "request of the people of Tuvalu", the sovereign and head of state of the country.

 Princess Margaret arrived in September 1978 to represent the Queen at the independence celebrations.
 Her visit was cut short, however, as she was suffering from viral pneumonia; her Private Secretary, Lord Napier, had to take her place at the ceremony.
 On independence day, 1 October, Lord Napier handed over the instruments of independence to the new Governor-General and read out the Princess's speech, while the Queen's Commissioner, Tom Layng, read the Queen's message to the people of Tuvalu.